 Some of us fail to internalise the lessons learned from our first marriage and end up repeating the mistakes.
-We fall back into the same old habits and behavior patterns that caused us grief.
-These could range from abusive behavior, drinking habits to becoming clingy and needy or overbearing in your dealings with your partner.
+We fall back into the same old habits and behaviour patterns that caused us grief.
+These could range from abusive behaviour, drinking habits to becoming clingy and needy or overbearing in your dealings with your partner.

 How you go about looking for a match in a second marriage can also lead you down the same path as before.
 In India, the arranged marriage process doesn’t give you the time and the space needed to know the person before marriage.
 While this may not be true among wealthier and educated sections of the society, a vast majority of Indians are conditioned to accept the family’s decision about the marriage.
 In the end, second marriage might end up being a game of roulette.